Joint Verification and Refinement of Language Models for Safety-Constrained Planning: Introduction

 \section{Introduction}

-While pre-trained language models have demonstrated significant potential in generating executable plans (e.g., programmatic policies) for solving robot tasks \cite{wang2023codet5, Li2022alphacode, Chen2021codex, CodeBotler}, the generated plans often fail to meet the externally provided task specifications, which may lead to severe consequences in safety-critical contexts.
-Existing approaches \cite{CodeBotler, Liu2023chatgpteval, Du2024classeval} verify the plans by empirically collecting and checking execution traces.
-Such empirical verification may fail to capture all corner cases that violate the specifications.
-Therefore, guaranteeing that the generated plans satisfy task specifications poses a challenge.
+As large language models (LLMs) have demonstrated significant potential in generating programs for solving robot tasks \cite{wang2023codet5, Li2022alphacode, Chen2021codex, CodeBotler}, the generated programs often fail to meet the externally provided task specifications, which may lead to severe consequences in safety-critical contexts.
+Existing approaches \cite{CodeBotler, Liu2023chatgpteval, Du2024classeval} verify the programs by empirically collecting and checking execution traces.
+Such empirical verification may miss corner cases that violate the specifications.
+Therefore, guaranteeing that the generated programs satisfy task specifications remains challenging.

-Recent advances have focused on the formal verification of natural language plans against task specifications \cite{lang2ltl, yang2024aamas, yang-mlsys}, but a gap remains between natural language plans and their execution in autonomous systems.
-The gap lies between the flexibility of natural language and the precise, deterministic requirements of system execution.
-Bridging this gap enables systems to operate autonomously and safely in real-world environments.

-We develop a method to fill this gap by extracting executable plans from language models and formally verifying them against externally provided specifications expressed in logical formulas, such as safety specifications.
-We query a language model to generate plans that are executable in an autonomous system.
-We then design an algorithm that converts these plans into automaton-based representations, which are amenable to formal verification techniques such as model checking.
-This allows us to formally verify that the generated plans satisfy the given specifications.

-To alleviate the computation complexity of verifying complex, long-horizon plans, we establish a theorem for the safety of the composition of plans.
-We prove that if a plan is composed of multiple sub-plans, and each sub-plan individually satisfies safety specifications, then the composed plan also satisfies those specifications.
-This theorem simplifies the verification of complex plans by reducing the need for comprehensive, system-wide verification.
-Instead, it suffices to verify the individual components, ensuring the overall safety of the composed plan.
+Formal verification provides guarantees of compliance with specifications \cite{baier2008principles, MacConville2024pymodcheck, Shu2019MSVL, Clover}, but applying it to LLM-generated programs presents unique challenges.
+Unlike programs written with well-defined patterns, LLM-generated programs exhibit flexible structures and inconsistent variable naming.
+These factors increase the difficulty of \emph{program abstraction}---a key component of verification that expresses a program in a finite-state machine.
+Moreover, the size of such programs increases the state space, making verification computationally expensive.